 * 50 Euro: in cash.
 Their machine doesn’t take EC cards.

 * Rent Contract + Anmeldungbestaetigung (address registration): you will need the Anmeldungbestaetigung for many other things like getting a bank account or even a video rental card, see here.
 (Legally you need one of these within the first 7 days at any new address anyways.)
 The Auslanderamt will see if you are in their system or not depending on if you registered for this.
-And they will figure out how much money you need to make per month in Berlin over the coming year by adding your rent to the basic welfare money that a German citizen would be entitled to (EUR 345).
+And they will figure out your minimum monthly income over the coming year by comparing your income + rent to the amount of money that a German citizen on Hartz IV (unemployment benefits/welfare) would be entitled to (EUR 345 + rent, as of 2009).

 * 2 Pass Fotos: actually they only took one of mine.